sw-3/academic-credentialing/README.md

 The issuing of "fake" credentials is prevented in 2 ways.
 First, only white-listed school accounts (registered with the AcademicCreds smart contract) can issue credentials on the contract.
 Second, the Credential contract's mint function is overridden, to only allow the AcademicCreds smart contract address to call it.
 And because data on a blockchain is immutable, a properly issued transcript cannot be modified later.

 A Credential can be deleted by its owner, via the portal interface.
-This is accomplished throught the normal burn function provided by the OpenZeppelin NFT contract, and allows the owner to delete old un-needed credentials out of their wallet.
+This is accomplished throught the normal burn function provided by the OpenZeppelin NFT contract, and allows the owner to delete old un-needed credentials out of their wallet and off the blockchain.

 ## Install and Run Locally - beware this section is "in progress"!!!